varomix/jls/README.md

-# ols
+# jls
-Language server for Odin.
+Language server for Jai.
 This project is still in early development.

+FORK OF OLS TO TRY TO MAKE IT WORK WITH JAI
+ALL OF THE BELLOW DOESN"T APPLY

 **Status**: All platforms work.